vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 [official documentation](https://docs.github.com/en/actions/using-jobs/using-a-build-matrix-for-your-jobs).
 Briefly, they help us reuse the same steps for different platforms by performing substitution of variables.
-For example, `${{ matrix.os }}` will be replaced by all the OSes we defined in the matrix, and the job will be run for each of them.
+For example, `${{ matrix.os }}` will be replaced by each OS we defined in the matrix, one at a time, and the job will be run for each of them.

 ```yaml {tabWidth=2}
 # ...